CVE-2009-4529

 01 // Technical Summary

 NaviCOPA Web Server versions 3.0.1.2 and earlier are vulnerable to a critical information disclosure flaw.
-Attackers can remotely retrieve the source code of web pages by appending an encoded space character to the URL, potentially revealing sensitive information like credentials and application logic, leading to complete system compromise.
-This vulnerability poses a significant risk due to its ease of exploitation and potential for widespread impact.
+Attackers can remotely retrieve the source code of web pages, potentially exposing sensitive information like credentials, database connection strings, and application logic, leading to complete system compromise.
+This vulnerability allows for easy reconnaissance and can be leveraged for further attacks, including remote code execution and data exfiltration.

 02 // Vulnerability Mechanism